-In an effort to develop supervisors in a trainer role, Learning Circles have been held on a monthly basis as part of the CMA supervisor's unit meetings.
+Recognizing the need to fully support a learning culture environment, great effort has been placed into developing supervisors in their role as trainer.
+Learning Circles have been held on a monthly basis as part of the CMA supervisor's unit meetings.
 Topics addressed have focused on safety planning, parent engagement and barriers to parent engagement and psychotropic medication management.
 This application of information to real casework tends to lead to a greater understanding of a concept for participants than traditional classroom training.
+This learning circle concept has been expanded to include CMA Supervisory Learning Circles to assist supervisors in their skill development by addressing how processes are completed, allowing for successes to be shared and barriers addressed.
+This allows CMA Program Directors to see their role in the development of their supervisors.
+A new QPI Supervisory Learning Circle project has also been launched on a CMA wide basis to identify good relationships between caregivers and case managers and to have a forum to brainstorm solutions on situations when things have not gone well.